deanturpin/handt/details.md

 ```

 # Previous versions
-The original version ran on a web-server.
-The process was modularised nicely but
+The original version ran every minute on a web-server.
+The process was
-maintaining state between stages required quite a lot of code.
-It aslo ran only
+modularised nicely but maintaining state between stages required quite a lot of
-on new data so it took a while to build up confidence in the strategies.
+code.
+It also ran only on new data so it took a while to build up confidence in
+the strategies.
+I soon realised it was inefficient to wait for new data to come
+in to test the strategies.
+A sigificant proportion of the original
+design was concerned with saving state between modules/runs and the current
+design halved the line count.

 ![](doc/handt.svg)
 ![](doc/previous_version.png)